benp3837/Master_Demos/Angular/Angular.md

   - **Services are pure logic files.
 (Typescript files).** They hold functions and variables shared across components.
 They give our web pages functionality!**
   - **Modules organize our application** by making collections of components, services, and even other modules (Analogous to Java packages)

-- Angular’s CLI commands start with “ng”
+- Angular comes prepackaged with a CLI that helps us create projects and components with short commands!
+Angular’s CLI commands start with “ng”
-  - Eg. ng new to make a new application
-  - Or ng generate component [component-name]
+  - Eg.`ng generate component [component-folder]/[component-name]`

 **Single Page Applications (SPA)**